FirmwGuy/CEP/docs/L0_KERNEL/design/DESIGN-INDEX.md

-# L0 Design Document Index
+# L0 Design: Document Index

 ## Introduction
 This index tracks the planned and published design papers for Layer 0 so contributors know which subsystems already have rationale documented and which ones still need deep dives.